 For tanks, vessels and towers, EPA applied a transportation cost based on equipment volume units (e.g., gallons).
 For iron and steel tanks, the cost is based on a vendor quote of shipping costs of \$1,000 per 10,000 gallons of tank volume.
 For fiberglass tanks, the cost is based on a vendor quote of shipping costs of \$600 per 10,000 gallons of tank volume.
 EPA included minimum and maximum transportation costs for tanks, vessels and towers.
 For steel equipment, the minimum transportation cost is \$500, which applies to all items with volumes below 5,000 gallons, and the maximum transportation cost is \$5,000, which applies to all items with volumes over 50,000 gallons.
-For plastic/fiberglass equipment, the minimum transportation cost is \$500, which applies to all items with volumes less than 10,000 gallons, and the maximum transportation cost is \$3,000, which applies to all items with volumes over 50,000 gallons.
+For plastic/fiberglass equipment, the minimum transportation cost is \$500, which applies to all items with volumes transportation cost is \$500, which applies to all items with volumes over 50,000 gallons.
+For plastic/fiberglass equipment, the minimum transportation cost is \$500, which applies to all items over 50,000 gallons.
+For plastic/fiberglass equipment, the minimum transportation cost is \$500, which applies to all items with volumes over 50,000 gallons.
 For very small plastic/fiberglass equipment, EPA used an alternative minimum shipping charge of \$100, which applies to all items with volumes less than 100 gallons.